yomimono/stitchcraft/README.md

 # How can I use it?

 Stitchcraft bundles several executables for command-line use.
-Many assume the presence of a `fonts.sqlite3` file in /tmp (location customizable with `--db`), which stores raster font information; if this file is missing, you're gonna have a bad time.
-You can create entries for it with `font2sqlite`, or use the version distributed in this git repository.
+Some are subcommands under `stitchcraft`; those are separated into commands for generating patterns, and those for manipulating them.

 ## Pattern Generation and Manipulation